-- Eats regularly
+- Eats and passes stool regularly

-- unusually frequent or infrequent shedding
+- Unusually frequent or infrequent shedding

-- lethargic or reluctant to eat
+- Lethargy or reluctance to eat

-- White, cheesy substance in mouth
+- White, cheesy discharge or redness or scabs in mouth

 |Health Issue||Symptoms or Causes||Suggested Action|

-|Health Issue Dermatitis||Symptoms or Causes Blisters, rapid shedding caused by an unclean habitat or one that is too cold or damp.||Suggested Action Consult your veterinarian, clean the habitat and lower humidity.|
+|Health Issue Dermatitis||Symptoms or CausesBlisters, red skin, scabs or rapid shedding caused by skin infections from bacteria, viruses, fungus or parasites or an unclean habitat or one that has inappropriate temperature or humidity.||Suggested ActionConsult your veterinarian, clean the habitat and ensure proper temperature and humidity.|

-|Health Issue Respiratory disease||Symptoms or Causes Labored breathing, mucus in mouth or nostrils.
-Can be caused by a habitat that is too cold or damp.||Suggested Action Consult your veterinarian and keep snake warm and dry.|
+|Health Issue Respiratory disease||Symptoms or CausesLabored breathing/open-mouth breathing, stretching neck out, mucus or bubbles in mouth, eyes or nostrils.
+Can be caused by bacterial, viral, fungal or parasitic infections or a habitat that has inappropriate temperature or humidity.||Suggested Action Consult your veterinarian and ensure proper temperature and humidity.|

-Because all reptiles are potential carriers of infectious diseases, such as Salmonella, always wash your hands before and after handling your reptile or habitat contents to help prevent the potential spread of disease.
+Because all reptiles are potential carriers of infectious diseases such as salmonella, always wash your hands before and after handling your reptile or habitat contents to help prevent the potential spread of disease.